S-ayanide/Flutter-GermanNumbers/README.md

 ## NOTE:
 This project is subject to change by the developer and is still in development

+## Pull Request

+Pull Requests are welcome.
+Please follow these rules for the ease of understanding:
+* Make sure to check for available issues before raising one
+* Give me a maximum of 24-48 hours to respond
+* Have proper documentation on the parts you are changing/adding

+#### Feel free to contribute

 ## Developed & Maintained by
 [Sayan Mondal](https://github.com/S-ayanide)
 [📷 Insta](https://www.instagram.com/s_ayanide/)